 Edit Claims Rule:

-SharePoint Claims-based authentication – authenticates users based on these set of claims, such as User principle name, E-Mail address, etc.
+SharePoint Claims-based authentication – authenticates users based on these sets of claims, such as User principal name, E-Mail address, etc.

 - Click on “Add Rules” button in Edit Claim Rules window.

 - Choose the Claim rule template as: “Send LDAP Attributes as Claims”

 - Give a Name to your claim rule, Choose the attribute store as “Active Directory”, Map the attributes to be sent to SharePoint from Active Directory via ADFS.
 I’ve selected “Email-Addresses” with “E-Mail Address” and “User-Princila-Name” with “UPN”.
 Click “Finish” button once done.

 Repeat the relying party wizard for all of your web applications.